 Contact A Minnesota Criminal Defense Lawyer

 Arson is a very serious crime, as it is one that can cause physical and/or emotional injury to the victims and it damages the property of others.
 If you have been accused of arson, you could be facing a wide range of potential consequences, such as jail, fines, restitution, probation, community service, and a criminal record that will follow you.
-To learn more about how Jennifer Speas can help you, call 612-333-6160 for a FREE CONSULTATION.
+To learn more about how Jennifer Speas can help you, call 612-333-6160 for a initial consultation.